Flying E Dude Ranch

 The focal point inside the lodge is a stone fireplace, which greets and warms guests on those cold desert days during breakfast, lunch and dinner service.
 There are always freshly baked goods and refreshments available throughout the day.
 Prior to the dinner service you won’t want to miss happy hour (note: BYOB – appetizers supplied) in the saloon—this is a great time to mingle and get acquainted with fellow guests to talk about the day’s activities and to further bond with family and new friends.
 There is a wonderful deck attached to the saloon, which is the perfect spot to enjoy one of those amazing Arizona sunsets.

 You can do as much, or as little as you’d like during your stay at the Flying E. There are two rides per day, one in the morning and one in the evening.
 Many guests will not miss a ride, while others might enjoy a nearby hike, a game of tennis, a soak in the spa, or a sweat in the sauna.
 Everything is provided for you at the ranch, but you can also mosey outside the grounds for a round of golf or an off-road excursion.
 Each day of the week provides a different schedule of events in which you are welcome to participate.
-You can visit the Flying E website for a list of annual activities to see what time might best suit your needs.
+You can visit the Flying E website (see url below) for a list of annual activities to see what time might best suit your needs.

 The chuck wagon breakfast cookout is a treat that I got to experience (I believe this takes place on holidays and special events).
 Everyone at the ranch gets together for an early morning ride out to the desert where wranglers and staff have a full breakfast meal waiting.
 This activity really makes you feel like you’ve gone back in time.
 You can even get your butt or your boots branded (as seen in the video).
 I also enjoyed watching guests trying to steer three reluctant calves into a boxed pen during a team-penning contest at the corral.
 Evening entertainment includes square dancing in the barn, western music, or simply some fun and competitive games in the ranch house.
 Of course depending on how long you stay, there’s enough free time to relax, swim, read, or just soak up the Arizona sunshine in a quiet, restful atmosphere.